Many adults find reading and spelling hard.

 If your reading is very poor, you need to also practice reading aloud to someone else and getting their feedback.
 Start with books that don’t have hard or long words.

-The games and moveable alphabet from this website might also be useful, but please check them out with the person helping you before buying anything, and also check out the list of other resources suitable for adults.
+The games and moveable alphabet from this website might also be useful, but please check them out with the person helping you before buying anything.
+Also check out the list of other resources suitable for adults.

 Good luck!
-Remember that most people with an average IQ, and even mild intellectual disability, can learn to read and spell words pretty well, if they get enough of the right sort of teaching.
+Remember that most people, including people with disabilities, can learn to read and spell well enough to use these skills in their everyday lives, if they get enough of the right sort of teaching.

-Starting late makes it harder but still possible, and that makes life a lot easier.
+Starting late makes it harder, but it’s still possible.